 The sermon preached on May 2nd, 2021 based upon Acts 8:26-40, entitled “An Unexpected Chariot Ride”.

 Our scripture lesson tells an incredible story that many of you may never have heard before.
-It comes from the Book of Acts – as in “Acts o the Apostles”, but might better be called “The Acts of the Holy Spirit, because the primary actor throughout is the Holy Spirit.
-Acts was written by the Gospel writer Luke and continues the story that followed Jesus’ death and resurrection – the story of the early church.
+It comes from the Book of Acts – as in “Acts of the Apostles”, but might better be called “The Acts of the Holy Spirit, because the primary actor throughout is the Holy Spirit.
+Acts was written by the Gospel writer Luke and tells the story that followed Jesus’ death and resurrection – the story of the early church.

 At the outset, immediately before Jesus departs from the Apostles — ascending to heaven — he tells them that they will receive the “power from on high” after which they will be his witnesses — first in Jerusalem, in all Judea and Samaria, and then to the ends of the earth.

 Shortly thereafter we hear the story of the day of Pentecost, when the very first Christians gathered together in Jerusalem received the outpouring of the Holy Spirit.
 That very day three thousand people believed the Good News and were baptized into the body of Christ.

 Not long after that though we hear of the stoning of the Apostle Steven, and of a persecution that breaks out in Jerusalem towards the Christians living there which leads some of the apostles to leave Jerusalem, and as they do they share the Gospel wherever they went in fulfillment of Jesus’ last words to them.